Free Walking Tour Berlin

 The Impact of the Berlin Wall

-The construction of the Berlin Wall had profound consequences for the people of Berlin and the world at large.
+The setting up of the Berlin Wall had many impacts on the people of Berlin and at large the world.
 Here are some key impacts:

 1. Human Tragedy and Separation